Drogheda Lightning

-Drogheda Lightning was an Irish American Football team based in the town of Drogheda, Co.
-Louth, Ireland.
-They played in the second tier of Ireland's American football league system The team played their home games at St. Oliver's Community College in Rathmullen, Drogheda Founded in 2010, Drogheda Lightning competed in the IAFL DV8s Division (now defunct) in 2011 and 2012.
+Drogheda Lightning was an Irish American Football team based in the town of Drogheda, County Louth, Ireland.
+They played in the second tier of Ireland's American football league system.
+The team played their home games at St. Oliver's Community College in Rathmullen, Drogheda.
+Founded in 2010, Drogheda Lightning competed in the IAFL DV8s Division (now defunct) in 2011 and 2012.
 Following the restructuring of the Irish American Football League structure ahead of the 2013 season, they competed in the newly created IAFL-1 Division from March 2013.

-The team has since been disbanded.
+The team disbanded after the 2014 season.

 History

-Drogheda Lightning is not the first American Football club to be founded in Drogheda.
-It supersedes the Drogheda Vikings who were also based in the locality in the 1990s, however the Vikings failed to make it past the turn of the century.
+Drogheda Lightning was not the first American Football club to be founded in Drogheda.
+It superseded the Drogheda Vikings who were also based in the locality in the 1990s, however the Vikings failed to make it past the turn of the century.